Phatthawut/b-commerce/src/MIGRATION_README.md

 2. **Firebase import paths**: We've changed imports from `@/services/...` to `../services/...` to avoid path resolution issues.
 If you encounter import errors, check the path structure.

 3. **Server-side code**: The Firebase removal only affects client-side recipient handling.
-Server-side code (like in `server/index.js`) may still need Firebase for other features.
+Server-side Firebase Functions may still need Firebase for other features.

 ## Remaining Firebase Dependencies